edap/udk-creative-coding/README.md

 Notes for the teacher:
 Exercises "Curves" pag.
 93 of "Code as Creative Medium".

-## Vectors

-Description: move things around using vectors.
-Topics: Acceleration, mass, multiple forces interaction.

-Keywords: `glm::vec2`

-Reference: [Nature of Code](https://natureofcode.com/book/chapter-1-vectors/).
-It is in processing but the concepts are valid in OF as well.

 ### Exercises
 - Create your own shapes changing the algorithm that we have used to draw the circles